abdullahzameek/Void-IntroToIM-FinalProject/README.md

 4) Character Generator to create Hero Sprite – Can be found here
 5) Sithjester’s RXMP Resources for the enemy sprites – Can be found here.

-The actual code itself is below.
 I used Object Oriented Programming to implement the vast majority of functions, considering how versatile it is to duplicate elements of the same type with slightly different characteristics.
 Since I had learnt OOP in Intro to CS, and had implemented a game of similar nature, it didnt prove to be too difficult to come up with the logic for the game.